ng4mf/cis505_sample_code/README.md

 # example_cpp_make
-Example OO program with Makefile

-Note: The C/C++ code was not written by me, it was written by a previous TA.
+The code in this repository has more contributors than listed, but previous versions were not developed in this git repo.

-The Makefile has been rewritten with lots of comments to help you make your own.
+The Makefile in pbcupcookie has been rewritten with lots of comments to help you make your own.